ReflexiCoder: Teaching Large Language Models to Self-Reflect on Generated Code and Self-Correct It via Reinforcement Learning: Methodology

 A central challenge in iterative refinement lies in designing a reward signal that captures not only the absolute quality of each answer but also the trajectory's progression.
 Let $\Delta r_t = r_t - r_{t-1}$ for $t \ge 1$ denote the gains in quality between successive answers.
 We define the improvement signal $m_t$ using a piecewise formulation:

-where $s>0$ controls the sensitivity to quality changes, $\varepsilon$ is a small tolerance for numerical stability, $r_{\max}$ denotes the maximum achievable score, and $h_{pos}>0$ and $h_{neg}>0$ are constants used to handle stagnation: $h_{pos}$ provides a bonus when the score has effectively converged near $r_{\max}$, while $h_{neg}$ imposes a penalty when the answer stagnates below $r_{\max}$.
+where $s>0$ controls the sensitivity to quality changes, $\varepsilon$ is a small tolerance for numerical stability, $r_{\max}$ denotes the maximum achievable score, and $h_{pos}>0$ and $h_{neg}>0$ are constants used to handle stagnation, with $h_{pos}$ providing a bonus when the score has effectively converged near $r_{\max}$ and $h_{neg}$ imposing a penalty when the answer stagnates below $r_{\max}$.
 We adopt $\tanh(\cdot)$ for $f(\cdot)$ and $g(\cdot)$ as it provides a smooth mapping from raw score differences to bounded rewards, which facilitates stable policy optimization.